 Major Ohio Universities and Colleges

-- University of Cincinnati: Located in the city of Cincinnati, the University of Cincinnati takes on an urban setting.
-UC has a large main campus with over 33,000 students enrolled and a staff number of close to 6,000, which gives the university a 15:1 student to teacher ratio.
+- University of Cincinnati: Located in Cincinnati, the University of Cincinnati takes on an urban setting.
+UC has a large main campus with over 33,000 students enrolled and staff of close to 6,000, which gives the university a 15:1 student to teacher ratio.
 While the school is one of the larger ones in the US, the class sizes are small, allowing students to get a more personal education during the time they spend at UC.
-The university has high ranking programs, with Music and Arts Programs ranking 1st in the US and its School of Criminal Justice ranking at 3rd within the US.
+The university has high ranking programs, with its music and arts programs ranking 1st in the US and its School of Criminal Justice ranking 3rd.

 Things to Do

 For those studying abroad in Ohio, you are sure to find something to do.
-If music is your thing, then a quick trip to Cleveland, one of Ohio’s major cities, is the home of the Rock and Roll Hall of Fame.
-You can also take a quick trip to Canton, Ohio, and check out the Professional Football Hall of Fame.
+If music is your thing, take a quick trip to Cleveland, one of Ohio’s major cities and the home of the Rock and Roll Hall of Fame.
+You can also take a quick trip to Canton, Ohio and check out the Professional Football Hall of Fame.
 If you enjoy American style baseball and are in the US during the right season then consider a trip to Cincinnati to take in a Reds baseball game.
 If geographical landmarks interest you, then you might consider a trip to Serpent Mound State Memorial, which is a 411-meter long earth mound that is shaped like a snake.
 The mound is located near Peebles.